salehsadid/salehsadid/README.md

 # 💫 About Me:
-Dedicated Computer Science and Engineering undergraduate skilled in software development, frontend web development (HTML, CSS, JavaScript), and hardware integration.
-Proficient in C, C++, Python, and Arduino, with hands-on experience in web development, PCB design, EasyEDA, Altium Designer, CNC machines, and hardware prototyping.
+Dedicated Computer Science and Engineering undergraduate skilled in software development, frontend web development (HTML, CSS), and hardware integration.
+Proficient in C, C++, Python, Java (JavaFX) SQLite and Arduino, with hands-on experience in web development, desktop application , PCB design, EasyEDA, Altium Designer, CNC machines, and hardware prototyping.
 Eager to apply my technical knowledge and problem-solving skills to real-world technology challenges in a dynamic environment.

 ## 🌐 Socials: